butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ![](img/model_card.jpg)

-If you click the Refresh Button of extra network, those additional buttons will be removed.
-You can click the `Refresh Civitai Helper` button to bring them back.
+If these additional buttons are not there, click the `Refresh Civitai Helper` button to bring them back.

 ![](img/refresh_ch.jpg)
+Everytime after Extra Network tab refreshed, it will remove all these additional buttons.
+So, you need to click `Refresh Civitai Helper` button to bring them back.

+## Preview Image
+Extra network uses both `model_file.png` and `model_file.preview.png` as preview image.
+But `model_file.png` has higher priority, because it is created by yourself.

+When you don't have the higher priority one, it will use the other automatically.

+## Prompt
+When you click the button "Use prompt from preview image", it does not use the prompt from your own preview image.
+It uses the one from civitai's  preview image.

+On civitai, a model's preview images may not has prompt.
+This extension will check this model's all civitai preview images' information and use the first one has prompt in it.

 Enjoy!